ibm-cloud-docs/openwhisk/use_cases.md

 Cognitive technologies can be effectively combined with {{site.data.keyword.openwhisk_short}} to create powerful applications.
 For example, IBM Alchemy API and Watson Visual Recognition can be used with {{site.data.keyword.openwhisk_short}} to automatically extract useful information from videos without having to watch them.
 This technology is the “cognitive” extension of the [Data Processing](#use_cases_data) use case that was discussed earlier.
 Another good use for {{site.data.keyword.openwhisk_short}} is to implement Bot function that is combined with cognitive services.

-A sample application, [Dark vision](https://github.com/IBM-cloud/openwhisk-darkvisionapp), is provided and does just that.
+A sample application, [Dark vision](https://github.com/IBM-cloud/openwhisk-darkvisionapp){: external}, is provided and does just that.
 In this application, the user uploads a video or image by using the Dark Vision web application, which stores it in an {{site.data.keyword.cloudant_short_notm}} DB.
 Once the video is uploaded, {{site.data.keyword.openwhisk_short}} detect the new video by listening to {{site.data.keyword.cloudant_short_notm}} changes (trigger). {{site.data.keyword.openwhisk_short}} then triggers the video extractor action.
 During its execution, the extractor produces frames (images) and stores them in {{site.data.keyword.cloudant_short_notm}}.
 The frames are then processed with Watson Visual Recognition, and the results are stored in the same {{site.data.keyword.cloudant_short_notm}} DB.
 The results can be viewed by using the Dark Vision web application or an iOS application. {{site.data.keyword.cos_full_notm}} can be used in addition to {{site.data.keyword.cloudant_short_notm}}, where video and image metadata are stored in {{site.data.keyword.cloudant_short_notm}}, and the media files are stored in {{site.data.keyword.cos_full_notm}}.

 ## Event processing with Kafka or {{site.data.keyword.messagehub}}
 {: #use_cases_events}

 {{site.data.keyword.openwhisk_short}} is ideally to be used in combination with Kafka, {{site.data.keyword.messagehub_full}} (Kafka based), and other messaging systems.
 The event driven nature of those systems requires an event driven runtime to process messages.
 The runtime can apply business logic to those messages, which is exactly what {{site.data.keyword.openwhisk_short}} provides, with its feeds, triggers, and actions.
 Kafka and {{site.data.keyword.messagehub}} are often used for high and unpredictable workload volumes, and require that consumers of those messages need to be scalable on a moment's notice.
 This situation is, once again, a sweet spot for {{site.data.keyword.openwhisk_short}}. {{site.data.keyword.openwhisk_short}} has built-in capability to consume messages as well as publish messages that are provided in the [Event Streams](/docs/openwhisk?topic=cloud-functions-pkg_event_streams) package.